groue/GRMustache/README.md

 **Number and date formatting.** Handy, and built-in.

-**Guides**: GRMustache online documentation is provided as guides.
+**Documentation**: GRMustache online documentation is provided as guides.
 The first one tells you how to embed GRMustache in your XCode project: [guides/embedding.md](GRMustache/blob/master/guides/embedding.md).

 Usage